Way-Yuhao/CLIPSeg-debris/README.md

 ## How to run

-- Navigate to Design-Safe (pending DOI) to download the annotated debris dataset proposed in this work.
+- Navigate to Design-Safe to download the [annotated debris dataset](https://doi.org/10.17603/ds2-jvps-2n95) proposed in this work.
-- Download model weights from Hugging Face (pending url).
+- Download [model weights](https://huggingface.co/YuhaoL/CLIPSeg-debris) from Hugging Face.

 ### Train & Fine-tune
-Fine-tune CLIPSeg model on the dataset using the provided training script.
+Fine-tune the CLIPSeg model on the dataset using the provided training script.

 ```bash
 # training on GPU 0, for example: